-Affordable Care Act of 2010
+Affordable Care Act of 2010 in Healthcare Regulations

 The affordable Care Act, also known as The Patient Protection and Affordable Care Act is sanctioned by president Barak Obama in March 2010.
 The Act covers complete health insurance reforms along with tax provisions that affect individuals, businesses, families, insurers, tax-exempt organizations, and government entities.
 These tax provisions hold vital changes and lay down ways how individuals and families file their taxes.
 The law also encompasses benefits and responsibilities for other organizations and employers.